Converzone-Platform/Converzone-iOS/README.md

 # Converzone

 Converzone has been created initally as a school project by Matthias Schwarzl and Goga Barabadze.
-Credits also go out to Samiran Erlacher, Stefan Schlögelhofer and Lukas Kaltenberg for their help and support, especially during the start phase.
+Credits also go out to Samiran Erlacher, Stefan Schlögelhofer and Lukas Kaltenberger for their help and support, especially during the start phase.

 ## General